 Distance from New Orleans: 38 miles

-Boat enthusiasts won’t want to miss this one; the Wooden Boat Festival returns for its 31st year this October.
+Boat enthusiasts won’t want to miss this one; the Wooden Boat Festival returns this year in October.
 On the banks of the Tchefuncte River, enjoy musical performances, arts and crafts, children’s activities, hundreds of classic, spectator, and wooden boats, and the Quick 'n Dirty Boat Building Contest and Parade.
 Register in advance if you and a team of four-to-six friends would like to participate in the boat building contest.

 Photo credit: Misty Leigh McElroy